Biotechnology — Set 2

 Correct Answer: A. Gel Electrophoresis

-In gel electrophoresis, DNA molecules move through a gel matrix under an electric field.
-Smaller fragments move faster and further toward the positive electrode.
-This technique is standard for verifying the results of DNA cutting or amplification.
+• **Gel Electrophoresis** = In gel electrophoresis, DNA molecules move through a gel matrix under an electric field. • **Key significance** — Smaller fragments move faster and further toward the positive electrode. • 💡 Wrong-option analysis: B: PCR is a different concept; C: Distillation is a different concept; D: Evaporation is a different concept.

 What is 'Biopiracy' in the context of biotechnology?